fabiangunzinger/.dotfiles/README.md

 ## nvim setup

+- I use [EditorConfig](https://editorconfig.org) for coding style configuration across projects.
+For my personal use, I store the default configuration in `~/.editorconfig`.
+Whenever I need different configs for a project, I add an editorconfig file with `root = true` in the project directory.

 - I use `lazy.nvim` as my package manager.

 - For `quarto` autocompletion to work, I need to select the kernel I want to use in the quarto doc, and I need to have the corresponding venv activated when I start nvim.